Hiring Based on Mindset and Not Experience

 Hiring based on mental abilities rather than experience can be a difficult process, but it's well worth it in the end.
 Employers may build a more productive and effective workplace by hiring individuals who are a good match for the job and have the ability to learn new skills.

-3. The Benefits of Hiring based on Mindset
+The Benefits of a Recruiting Process Based on Mindset

 Many companies still prioritize experience over anything else when it comes to recruiting and hiring new employees.
 However, evidence suggests that this isn't the greatest approach.
 In reality, recruiting based on mindset rather than expertise has a lot of advantages.